Aspiring apprentices sign up and access our AI Interview Coach for FREE!

 The Challenge

-I had multiple Interviews and many job applications which I was unsuccessful.
+I had multiple Interviews and many job applications for which I was unsuccessful.
 I probably submitted around 25-30 Job applications and got around 5-6 Interview offers whilst also completing around 10 online assessment centres which shows how difficult/competitive it can be to get a degree apprenticeship.
-My first two interviews where very daunting and I felt like I had done plenty of preparation however on the day nerves took over and unfortunately, I had to face rejection.
+My first two interviews were very daunting, and I felt like I had done plenty of preparation however on the day nerves took over and unfortunately, I had to face rejection.

-I found balancing my time was the hardest thing during my application process for degree apprenticeships.
-Studying was a priority but also securing a future with a major company also required a lot of work to stand out during application and interview processes.
-I also started to not feel myself during this time as I had stopped training completely which was a big change in my life as previously, I would be training 6 times a week and striving to compete at national events.
+I found balancing my time between studies and apprenticeship applications was the hardest thing during this phase.
+Studying was a priority but also securing a future with a major company required a lot of work to ensure that I felt I would stand out during the application and interview processes.
+I also started to feel less energised during this time as I had stopped my physical training completely to focus on my studies – this was a big change in my life as previously, I would be training 6 times a week and striving and competing at national track cycling events.
 Suddenly, I was purely revising and preparing for interviews which felt alien to me.

 I was being challenged during this time.
-I believe A levels is one of the most difficult times in your life and to top it off applying for degree apprenticeships make it harder however always in the back of my mind I knew that I was temporarily in a difficult time of my life.
-This is very important to remember if you are in a similar situation.
-These obstacles made me more determined to succeed as I knew if I worked hard and pushed through the difficult times I would benefit in the future!
+I reflect that studying for A levels is one of the most difficult times that I have experienced and to top it off, applying for degree apprenticeships at the same time makes it even harder.
+However, always in the back of my mind I knew that this feeling would be a temporary phase, and felt it very important to remember that things would move on, if you find yourself in a similar situation.
+These obstacles actually made me more determined to succeed, as I knew that if I worked hard and pushed through the difficult times, I would benefit in the future!

 What Helped me Push Through

 I was well supported by people around me.
-I had numerous conversations with my coach, parents and carers advisor at school All of which wanted to see me succeed and do my best.
-This is how realised that I needed to give something up to allow me more time to achieve my ambition for education.
+I had numerous conversations with my cycling coach, my parents and my careers advisor at school.
+All of these were very supportive and wanted to see me succeed and advised that I do my best.
+This is how I came to realise that I needed to give something up, to allow me more time to achieve my most important educational ambitions.

-I then came to the decision to stop my training and competing for Cycling to allow me to focus on preparation for A levels, further education such as university applications and Degree apprenticeship roles.
+So I reached the decision to stop my cycling training and the focus that was needed on track competition to allow me to spend more time on my preparation for A levels and my further education - such as my university applications and Degree Apprenticeship roles.
 This was difficult for me as all I had ever known was training and pushing myself physically.
-However, I knew that I could adapt and by dropping my sport I gave myself so much more time to focus on revision and applications.
-This decision allowed me to put the effort in needed for such a competitive apprenticeship market.
+However, I knew that I could adapt and by dropping my sport, I was able to give so much more time to focus on revision and job applications.
+This decision allowed me to put in the effort that was needed to feel competitive in the apprenticeship job market.

-I developed my presentation skills, Interview skills and time management skills.
-This is because I had to develop myself and practice to obtain a degree apprenticeship.
+I also developed my presentation skills, my interview skills and most importantly my time management skills.
+This is because I needed to develop quickly if I was to secure a degree apprenticeship.
 Learning from each interview was key to my success.
-I took on board feedback and noticed my own faults and triumphs when interviewing for the first few times.
-I also improved my own time management through various commitments that I had with school and apprenticeships.
-Ensuring that deadlines are met and revision got done was very important therefore I kept a planner and scheduled things whenever I could.
+I took on board any feedback and acknowledged my faults and successes when experiencing interviews for the first few times.
+I also improved my own time management through school and apprenticeship applications.
+Ensuring that my deadlines were met and that my revision was done was very important, therefore I kept a planner and scheduled things to maintain focus whenever I could.

-I realised that my skills and behaviours that I developed from my Cycling were a great strength to me.
-This was because I had the determination to succeed and the resilience to move on to the next interview when one didn’t go my way.
-Utilising skills learnt along the way I improved drastically over my apprenticeship search.
+I found that the skills, behaviours and disciplines that I had developed from my cycling were a great strength to me.
+This was because I had needed determination to succeed and resilience to move on to the next interview or challenge when things didn’t go my way.
+Utilising and developing my skills along the way meant that I felt that I improved drastically in confidence and performance throughout my apprenticeship search.

-I Always found my maths very difficult and there were times where it made me wish I wasn’t doing A levels however it was always in the back of my mind that if I continued to put in the hard work now, I would benefit in the future.
-That is why I kept pushing myself and for anyone in a similar difficult situation just know that it won’t last forever.
+I had always found that my maths A level studies were very difficult and there were times where it made me wish I wasn’t doing A levels at all.
+However it was always in the back of my mind that if I continued to put in the hard work, I would benefit in the future.
+This is why I kept pushing myself and for anyone in a similar difficult situation keep remembering that this pressurised phase won’t last forever.

 Landing the Job / Apprenticeship

-I got my opportunity through my efforts in putting a well-presented CV to the application.
-I was then called by HR who asked standard basic questions in pursuit of seeing if I was suitable for an interview.
-My interview was well prepped for, and I took lessons from past interviews.
-I practiced my presentation numerous times and learnt that being positive and confident in my communication was key to a successful interview.
+I eventually secured my opportunity with CEVA through my efforts in putting together a well-presented CV and application.
+I was called by CEVA HR who asked me some standard basic questions to confirm if I was suitable for an interview.
+I felt well prepared for my interview day, and I had reflected on the lessons that I had learnt from the previous interviews.
+I had practiced my presentation numerous times and focussed on being positive and confident in my communication – having learnt how key this is to a successful interview.

-I chose my role in supply chain and logistics because I was interested in how it all works and understood that it is key to the economy and an important part of society.
-I also chose my role due to a positive atmosphere towards the company, and I knew I also wanted to pursue a degree which was offered with my role.
+I chose my role in supply chain and logistics because I was interested in how this industry works and I felt I understood that it is a key level to the global economy and an important aspect supporting the growth of modern society.
+I also chose my role due to a positive atmosphere I experienced at the company, and I knew that I wanted to pursue my education to degree level, which was offered with the role.

 I was surprised about how well supported I was when I first joined.
-I was fortunate to have a brilliant team around me who helped me massively grow and develop quickly which enabled me to become more valuable to the team.
+I was fortunate to have a brilliant team around me who helped me massively grow and develop quickly.
+This enabled me to become valuable to the team as soon as possible – which is really important to how you feel in a role.

-I’m proud of how much my excel skills have improved and my competence with systems involved in my everyday work.
-I am also proud of how well I have developed my communication skills as during my role I have had opportunities to present and speak to senior employees which has helped me grow my confidence in communication to others.
+I’m proud of how much my EXCEL skills have improved and my competence with the CEVA Business systems involved in my everyday work.
+I am also proud of how well I have developed my communication skills as during my role and have been given opportunities to present and speak in front of Senior employees.
+This has helped me grow in confidence when communicating.

 Practical Advice